tolgayan/cookiecutter-allpurpose-minimal-python/README.md

 ## Managing dependencies

 Note: This template uses poetry.
-But if you want to use another tool for dependency management (pipenv, virtualenv etc.), you can skip this section and use your own tool.
+But if you want to use another tool for dependency management (pipenv, virtualenv, conda etc.), you can skip this section and use your own tool.
+You can also delete `pyproject.toml` file.
 No part of the template depends on poetry.
 But it may be easier to manage your environment, and to configure the tools such as black or pylint wıth poetry.